 - Increased understanding and application of introduced character strengths.

 - Increased parent engagement through reading books at home.

 Evaluation of the Program Cloud9World in Public and Private Primary Schools: Mexico City and Ecatepec, State of Mexico September 2017View Report

 Research Behind Let’s Learn About Emotions with Kiwi

 The Let’s Learn about Emotions with Kiwi is based on Robert Plutchkin’s research of the origin of emotions which humans share at birth.
 Learning to recognize and self-regulate these emotions starts at a young age and can last through adulthood.

 Research Behind the Elementary Core and the 21st Century Program

-Research supports the fact that continuous, purposeful, and systematic social-emotional learning instruction provides many positive outcomes:
+Research supports the fact that continuous, purposeful, and systematic character education learning instruction provides many positive outcomes: